genevate/style_guides/business/personality.md

-# Dossier Styles
+# Personality Styles

-To effectively collaborate with others, it's nice to have a dossier on all members of a team.
+To effectively collaborate with others, it can be nice to describe the personalities of all members of a team.
 This removes the awkwardness of getting to know someone and provides a foundation for which to establish stronger bonds.

-*Keep in mind, a dossier is not meant to serve as a public interface that people are forced to conform to in order to work with you.* Effort and collaboration with others is required to establish strong bonds of trust.
-A dossier is then meant to serve as a launching pad in order to help make the bonding possible.
+*Keep in mind, a personality is not meant to serve as a public interface that people are forced to conform to in order to work with you.* Effort and collaboration with others is required to establish strong bonds of trust.
+A personality is then meant to serve as a launching pad in order to help make the bonding possible.

 <!-- Tocer[start]: Auto-generated, don't remove. -->